 5.)
 Learn everything you can about running

 If there’s one absolute truth about running, then it’s the fact that it never stops.
 Even when you’re on your rest days, you have to educate yourself about running because the more you know about it, the better results you’ll get which is certainly a plus.
+Besides, you wouldn’t want to get injured during one your runs.
+Having an injury will require you to undergo a physical therapy and will impede your daily functionalities.
 There are plenty of things that you can learn on your downtime such as the correct running form, breathing, stride, pace, etc. Improving your knowledge about running is an advantage indeed, but it won’t be of any use for you if you aren’t able to put it into practice.
 Always keep that in mind so that you’ll get the results you want.

 The most difficult thing about running is the starting period.
 But once you make it a habit and focus on sticking to your goals, it can easily be part of your routine.